Constructive dismissal - IPG-033

 Threats and suspensions

-In some cases, the Board constitute the employee's quitting in response to threats of dismissal or demotion as a constructive dismissal.
+In some cases, an employee's decision to quit in response to threats of dismissal or demotion has been found to constitute a constructive dismissal.
 However, mere encouragement to resign will not necessarily be sufficient.
 Similarly, a constructive dismissal may occur when an unfair suspension or reduction in salary creates an intolerable situation for the employee.

 Reduced hours, salary, status or benefits